• Skip to main content

 • Sales allowance is beneficial if you have an overstock of seasonal products.

-• Allowances are a suitable method to dispose of damaged or low-sale items.
+• Allowances are a suitable method to dispose of damaged or low-selling items.

 • They boost customer satisfaction by offering products at low prices.